Quickstart Guide to QuarterMaster

 1.1.
 Apache

-Requires: A working version of REBOL.
-REBOL/Core or even REBOL/Base will do; and Mod_Rewrite access is a must.
+Requires: A working version of Rebol.
+Rebol/Core or even Rebol/Base will do; and Mod_Rewrite access is a must.

 1. Copy qm.r to a CGI capable folder

-2. Set permissions (where necessary) to 755
+2. Set permissions (on ’nix or Mac) to 755

 3. Create a folder for your application, setting permissions to 777.
 It’s best if this folder is not available through the HTTPD service.
 If you must, consult .htaccess documentation for methods to prevent unwanted access to this folder

-4. Point the shebang line to your REBOL binary
+4. Point the shebang line to your Rebol binary

-6. At your site root, create (or modify) an .htaccess file to include the following:
+5. At your site root, create (or modify) an .htaccess file to include the following:

 RewriteEngine On